 Accelerate your career with a proven education from UIC Business Liautaud Graduate School.

-Our business program is the perfect blend of a relevant real-world curriculum and outstanding professional development.
-The goal of our program is that upon graduation, all students will have developed the skills needed to take the next step in their careers.
+Our graduate business programs provide you with relevant real-world curriculum and outstanding professional development.
+Upon graduation, you will develop the skills needed to take the next step in your career.

 - Test Scores: GMAT or GRE scores are accepted by all programs.
 GMAT and GRE scores are valid for up to 5 years.
-Please contact the testing companies for full details.*
+Applicants to the MBA program may qualify for a GMAT/GRE waiver.

-- Academic Record: Applicants should have an undergraduate GPA of 3.0/4.0.
+- Academic Record: Applicants should have an undergraduate GPA of 3.0/4.0 or better (or equivalent).
 A business-related undergraduate degree is not required to be admitted to our master’s programs.

 - Letters of Recommendation: We require two letters of recommendation from references who know you in a professional manner and can attest to your professional abilities.
 Specialized master’s degree programs also accept letters from previous professors who can speak to your academic abilities.
-You will submit the recommenders’ names and contact information, and we will contact them for the recommendation.
+You will submit the recommenders’ names and contact information, and they will complete an electronic recommendation form.

 - Personal Statement: The personal statement provides you with the opportunity to discuss your career goals and why you think the UIC Business Liautaud Graduate School program is a good fit.
 Guidelines are provided in the online application.

-- Work Experience: MBA applicants only.
-All applicants are expected to have at least two years of business related work experience after the completion of a 4-year bachelor’s degree.
+- Work Experience: All MBA applicants are expected to have at least two years of business related work experience after the completion of a 4-year bachelor’s degree.
 Historically, our typical admitted student had more than this level of experience prior to applying to the UIC Business MBA program.

 - $70 application fee